 Elijah’s Promise Soup Kitchen: Volunteers are needed to serve dinner to the needy at Elijah’s Promise in New Brunswick once a month on the third Tuesday.
 Transportation is provided via car pool.
 See the calendar for the next day to serve at Elijah’s Promise Soup Kitchen in New Brunswick.
 A car pool leaves the church at 4:30 pm, returning by 7:45pm.
 If you have any questions or would like to meet the group on site, call Stephanie Carr.

-Food Banks: Members of St. Barnabas can donate to the Franklin Food Bank and the South Brunswick Food Pantry simply by bringing items to Church on Sunday.
-Last year, we donated 592 pounds of food to the Franklin Food Bank and nearly as much to the South Brunswick Food Pantry.
+Food Bank: Members of St. Barnabas can donate to the South Brunswick Food Pantry simply by bringing items to Church on Sunday.

-Non-perishable food for the Franklin and South Brunswick Food Banks can be put in the marked baskets under the table just inside the Fellowship Room.
+Non-perishable food can be put in the marked baskets under the table just inside the Fellowship Room.
 Rice, peanut butter, jelly, healthy breakfast cereals and healthy juices are needed.
-Please contact Kirt Wedemeyer

 Ozanam Men’s Shelter: St Barnabas supplies volunteers to Christ Church, New Brunswick, which provides shelter for homeless men when the Ozanam shelter is full.
 We partner with Christ Church, New Brunswick to staff its hospitality for the Men’s Homeless Shelter for two weeks each winter.
-St. Barnabas has participated in this ministry the last 6 years.
+St. Barnabas has participated in this ministry since its inception in 2000.
 The people who have done this for several years running have found it to be an extraordinary spiritual experience in ministry to those to whom we are called to serve, the friendless and the needy.
 The next dates to serve are: Dec 16-22, 2018 and Jan 6-12, 2019.

 Mission Trips: Planned:

-- The 2016 mission trip is currently being planned.
-Please let Rev. Valerie know if you have any suggestions.
-Fundraising has already begun.
+- The 2019 mission trip is currently being planned.

 Mission Trips: Recent mission trips: